Jet2 With a Baby: Free Infant Travel, Pram & Baggage (2026)

 Do babies fly free on Jet2?

 Yes — Jet2 is currently the only major UK airline offering completely free infant travel.
 Babies under 2 flying as lap infants pay nothing (from August 2025).
 This applies to Jet2 flights and Jet2holidays packages.
-One infant per adult; minimum age 7 days.
+One infant per adult, and the minimum age is 14 days, at Jet2's discretion depending on circumstances.
 Always confirm the policy is still in place at the time of booking, as it was a relatively recent change.

 Can I take a stroller on Jet2?